 Program Description and Statement of Purpose

-The Anatomy/Osteopathic Principles and Practice (OPP) Fellowship program provides an opportunity for qualified students to obtain experience in teaching, mentoring, research, and to expand their anatomy knowledge and OPP skill set.
-The fellowship program allows qualified medical students to participate more fully in the graduate medical education process, both as peer mentors and educators.
-The fellows are mentored by faculty members in the anatomy and OPP departments and work closely with these faculty members as they develop courses, educational materials, work in the clinic, and conduct research.
-The fellowship experience develops the anatomy and OPP knowledge base and applied skill set beyond the level attained during the first two years of medical education and fosters professionalism and leadership skills.
-Fellows participate in the program between the second and third year of medical school.
-Upon completion of the fellowship year, they pursue third and fourth year rotations; thus, the fellowship extends their medical student tenure by one full year.
+The Anatomy/Osteopathic Principles and Practice (OPP) Scholars program provides an opportunity for qualified students to obtain experience in teaching, mentoring, scholarly activity while expanding their anatomy knowledge and OPP skill set.
+The Scholars program allows qualified Osteopathic Medical Students to participate more fully in the Osteopathic Medical Education process, both as peer mentors and educators.
+The Scholars are mentored by faculty members in the anatomy and OPP departments and work closely with these faculty members as they develop courses, educational materials, work in the clinic, and conduct scholarly activity.
+The scholars develop the anatomy and OPP knowledge base and applied skill set beyond the level attained during the first two years of the Osteopathic Medical Education and fosters professionalism and leadership skills.
+Scholars participate in the program between their second and third year of Osteopathic Medical Education or their third and fourth year of Osteopathic Medical Education.
+Upon completion of the Scholar year, the Scholar continues his/her Osteopathic Medical Education; thus, the scholar extends their medical student tenure by one full year.

-Students considering applying for the fellowship should have an interest in the integration of anatomy and OPP in theory, practice, and research.
-Enrollment in the fellowship program is contingent upon successful completion of the OMS-I and OMS-II curricula and the COMLEX-I exam.
+Students considering applying for the Scholars program should have an interest in the integration of anatomy and OPP in theory, practice, and scholarly activity.
+Enrollment in the Scholars program is contingent upon successful completion of the OMS-I and OMS-II curricula and the COMLEX Level I exam.
 Students must pass all courses within the curriculum with individual course averages exceeding 75%.
-Specifically, students must pass the MGA and OPPI and OPPII courses the first time attempted with averages >80%.
-Preference will be given to fellowship candidates who exhibit exceptional academic and clinical performance and leadership skills within the MGA and OPP curricula.
+Additionally, students must pass the MGA and OPPI and OPPII on their first attempt with each course average >80%.
+Preference will be given to scholar candidates who exhibit exceptional academic, clinical performance and leadership skills within the MGA and OPP curricula.

 How to Apply

-Applications are due prior to the end of the first semester of the second year of medical school.
+Invitation for applications will be sent by email to students by the end of the first semester of the second year.
+Due dates are set at the time of invitation and will be after the end of the first semester.
 Applications will be reviewed by the program directors during the latter part of December.
 Program directors will interview finalists and make selections by early January.
-Fellowship tenure will commence on August 1 and conclude on July 31 of the following year.
-Interested students should contact Dr. Beatrix Dudzik ([email protected]) or Dr. Douglas Weston ([email protected] ).
+The Scholar tenure will commence at the end of July and conclude the end of May of the following year.
+Interested students should contact Dr. Donna Hermey ([email protected]) or Dr. Douglas Weston ([email protected]).